Motion-o: Trajectory-Grounded Video Reasoning: Introducing Motion-o

 \subsection{Motion Chain of Thought (MCoT)}

-We extend spatio-temporal evidence chains with explicit motion reasoning via a self-closing \texttt{<motion/>} tag to create spatial-temporal-trajectory evidence chains.
-The core idea is: after the model generates multiple temporal observations of the same object, it must summarize the motion that connects them.
-This converts a sequence of grounded boxes into a minimal, structured trajectory descriptor that is both interpretable and rewardable. so for \paragraph{Motion Tag Format} Each \texttt{<motion/>} tag carries discrete attributes: \textit{obj} (object name), \textit{dir} (direction: N, NE, E, SE, S, SW, W, NW, or STAT for stationary), \textit{speed} (stationary, slow, moderate, fast), and \textit{scale} (approaching, stable, receding).
+We extend spatio-temporal evidence chains with explicit motion reasoning via a self-closing \texttt{<motion/>} tag to create STT evidence chains.
+The core idea is that after the model generates multiple temporal observations of the same object, it must summarize the motion that connects them.
+This converts a sequence of grounded boxes into a minimal, structured trajectory descriptor that is both interpretable and rewardable. \paragraph{Motion Tag Format} Each \texttt{<motion/>} tag carries discrete attributes: \textit{obj} (object name), \textit{dir} (direction: N, NE, E, SE, S, SW, W, NW, or STAT for stationary), \textit{speed} (stationary, slow, moderate, fast), and \textit{scale} (approaching, stable, receding).
 The format is:

 \textbf{Unified Reasoning Flow.} The complete reasoning chain then integrates temporal observations, spatial grounding, and motion reasoning into a single sequence.
 This enforces an explicit pathway: observe the object at multiple timestamps, ground each observation in a bounding box, emit a structured motion summary that links observations into a trajectory, and use that trajectory information to support the final answer.
-Importantly, the \texttt{<motion/>} is not an extra token, it is an intermediate reasoning operator that makes trajectory understanding explicit and verifiable.
+The \texttt{<motion/>} tag is a compact intermediate reasoning operator: it adds a small number of structured output tokens, but changes the semantics of the evidence chain by requiring the model to explicitly link grounded observations through a motion descriptor.